kubermatic/docs/content/kubermatic/master/installation/add_seed_cluster_ee/_index.en.md

 ### Install Kubernetes Cluster

 First, you need to install a Kubernetes cluster with some additional components.
-After the installation of Kubernetes you will need a copy of the `kubeconfig` to create a configuration for the new Kubermatic master/seed setup.
+After the installation of Kubernetes you will need a copy of the `kubeconfig` to create a configuration for the new KKP master/seed setup.

 To aid in setting up the seed and master clusters, we provide [KubeOne](https://github.com/kubermatic/kubeone/),